CMPS-2200-Summer-2023/recitation-tutorial-template/README.md

 ![Github Tests Feedback](./images/github-tests.png)
 If any of your tests are not passing you will see an "X'.
 You can click on the checkmark or the X for more details.

+5. Finally, go to the canvas assignment for this recitation and submit a link to this repository so that we can grade your work and you get your hard-earned points.

+    Once you've done this, you are done!
+You are now have the tools and workflow to complete all recitations and assignments this semester.

 [clone]: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository
 [Generating a new ssh key]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
 [Adding a new ssh key to github]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account